 3. FINANCIAL RESULTS

-The Financial performance of the Company for the financial year ended 31st March, 2024 is summarized
+The Financial performance of the Company for the financial year ended 31st March, 2025 is summarized below:

 Particulars